qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

 ``Input layer`` [vector: any]
   Layer to edit the attribute table structure

-``Fields mapping`` [fieldsmapping]
+``Fields mapping`` [list]
-  Output fields definitions.
+  List of output fields  with their definitions.

   The embedded table lists all the fields of the source layer and allows you to edit them:

   * click on the |newAttribute| button to create a new field